IMAX: Theatres

 IMAX theatres are described as either "Classic Design" (purpose-built structures), or "Multiplex Design" (retro-fitted auditoriums).
 Classic IMAX theatre construction differs significantly from conventional theatres.
 The increased resolution lets the audience be much closer to the screen.
-Typically all rows are within one screen height – conventional theatre seating runs 8 to 12-screen heights.
+Typically, all rows are within one screen height – conventional theatre seating runs 8 to 12-screen heights.
 Also, the rows of seats are set at a steep angle (up to 30° in some domed theatres) so that the audience is facing the screen directly.

-The world's largest IMAX screen currently stands in Leonberg near Stuttgart, Germany and measures 38 by 22 m.
+The world's largest IMAX screen as of 2021 stands in Leonberg near Stuttgart, Germany, and measures 38 by 22 m.
 Until the Leonberg IMAX opened in 2021, the largest operating IMAX screen was in IMAX Melbourne, located within the Melbourne Museum in Melbourne, Australia, measuring 32 × 23 m.
 Until its demolition in 2016, the world's largest IMAX screen had been in IMAX Sydney in Darling Harbour, Sydney, Australia, measuring 35.72 × 29.57 m.
 It reopened on 12 October 2023, with a screen measuring 693 square meters 31.2 by 22.2 m within The Ribbon building, after years of extensive redevelopment, making it the world's third-largest screen.